ChrisPelatari/chrispelatari.github.io/Resume.md

   </div>
 </div>

-- Introduced unit testing to an existing asp.net core webapi application with a React front end.
+- Introduced unit testing to an existing ASP.NET Core Web API application with a React front end.
 - Created a custom ProtectedRoute component for a legacy version of React.
-- Created a fully unit tested and authenticated asp.net core webapi REST application that communicated with internal servers to allow external cloud services to securely display multiple MIME types.
+- Created a fully unit tested and authenticated ASP.NET Core Web API REST application that communicated with internal servers to allow external cloud services to securely display multiple MIME types.
-- Manually tested asp.net core webapi rest implementations using Postman.
+- Manually tested ASP.NET Core Web API REST implementations using Postman.
 - Created an SDK application which downloaded legacy data to prepare for migration to new cloud based services.
 - Created a VPN aware console application to upload legacy data.
 - Used JWT Bearer authorization for multiple projects.